rushorahman/Simple-Static-Website-in-S3/README.md

-# Steps on creating a Simple Static Website using S3
+# Steps on creating a Simple Static Website using S3 (GUI)